dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/03-dashboard/index.md

 ## Dashboard Upgrade

-Auto-upgrade dashboard​
+The Eastrade team has been using their own classic dashboard for years, and they want to cover the same requirements for 3rd Gen.

+1. Go to classic dashboards and open the easytrade dashboard, check how the dashboard has a predefined Management Zone filter

+SCREENSHOT OF DASHBOARD WITH THE FOLLOWING TILES:
+    - RESPONSE TIME OF ALL EASYTRADE SERVICES
+    - FAILURE RATE OF ALL EASYTRADE SERVICES
+    - FAILURE RATE OF SPECIFIC REQUEST (KEY REQUEST)
+    - MDA OF MOST COMMON EXCEPTION
+    - RUM TILE
+    - PROBLEMS TILE
+    - SLO TILE
+    - SYNTHETIC TILE

+2. Click on auto upgrade

 SCREENSHOT

-Manual upgrade of missing tiles​
+3. As Management Zones & Segments are defined differently, we need to re-create the filters in 3rd Gen with the previous created Segments

 SCREENSHOT

+4. Manually upgrade what is missing

+SCREENSHOT

-Improve dashboard with tiles & views that were not possible before.
+5. Improve dashboard with tiles & views that were not possible before.
 E.g. Exceptions?
 Logs?
 Business events?​

 SCREENSHOT